Coderemove/wordpdfconvertor/README.md

 # CV Converter

-This project provides a script to convert CVs or related documents.
+This project provides a script/exe to convert CVs or related documents.
 It is designed for Windows usage.

 ## Version